 In This Issue...

-- MAEMSP President Message
+- MACSS President Message

 - SAM Executive Director Message

-- Montana Principals Conference 2023
+- Upcoming Events: December SAM Webinar and Montana Principals Conference

-- SAM Youth Endowment Nominations
+- SAM Youth Endowment

-- CoSN Update
+- Afterschool Alliance Update

 Upcoming Conferences, Meetings, & Events